Essays in the Category "Airline Travel"

 A profile that encompasses “anyone who could conceivably be Muslim” needs to include almost everyone.
 Anything less and you’re missing known Muslim airplane terrorist wannabes.

 SH:It includes a lot of people, but I wouldn’t say almost everyone.
 In fact, I just flew out of San Jose this morning and witnessed a performance of security theater so masochistic and absurd that, given our ongoing discussion, it seemed too good to be true.
 If I hadn’t known better, I would have thought I was being punked by the TSA.

 I recently wrote two articles in defense of “profiling” in the context of airline security (1 & 2), arguing that the TSA should stop doing secondary screenings of people who stand no reasonable chance of being Muslim jihadists.
 I knew this proposal would be controversial, but I seriously underestimated how inflamed the response would be.
 Had I worked for a newspaper or a university, I could well have lost my job over it.

 One thing that united many of my critics was their admiration for Bruce Schneier.
 Bruce is an expert on security who has written for …

 Why do otherwise rational people think it’s a good idea to profile people at airports?
 Recently, neuroscientist and best-selling author Sam Harris related a story of an elderly couple being given the twice-over by the TSA, pointed out how these two were obviously not a threat, and recommended that the TSA focus on the actual threat: “Muslims, or anyone who looks like he or she could conceivably be Muslim.”

 This is a bad idea.
-It doesn’t make us any safer -- and it actually puts us all at risk.
+It doesn’t make us any safer—and it actually puts us all at risk.

 These essays are part of a debate with Kip Hawley, the former Administrator of the TSA.
 For the full debate, see The Economist‘s website.